Christo107/guitar_world/README.md

     - Admin should have the functionality to edit and delete reviews on the frontend.
 This is not working at present.(code removed for submission)
 - **Approve reviews**
     - Admin should have the functionality to approve reviews before they are listed on the frontend.
 This is not working at present.
+- **Payment Intent Succeeded**
+    - At present, there is an error on stripe for the payment intent succeded.
+    - This appears to relate to the webhooks not functioning correctly and not seeing that an order has already been created.
 ## Credits

 ### Code